Frequently Asked Financial Aid Questions

 The FAFSA is available each January at http://www.fafsa.ed.gov.
 Complete the form online as soon as possible.

 Tuition and fees increase on a yearly basis.
-To help you determine the cost of attending NIU College of Law, use the NIU Bursar’s Tuition Estimator at http://www.niu.edu/bursar/tuition/estimator.shtml.
-In addition, NIU College of Law provides the estimate of tuition and fees here.
+To help you determine the cost of attending NIU Law, use the NIU Bursar’s Tuition Estimator at http://www.niu.edu/bursar/tuition/estimator.shtml.
+In addition, NIU Law provides the estimate of tuition and fees here.
+Please note that the student loan borrowing eligibility may be impacted by any scholarship awards received.

 Qualified borrowers may borrow up to the cost of attendance as set by Northern Illinois University.
 The cost of attendance varies between universities and, for public law schools, it varies depending on whether you pay in-state or out-of-state tuition.

 Please see Types of Financial Aid.

 Loan assistance from private lenders is available to you for purposes of assisting with bar exam expenses, bar application fees, and associated living expenses.
-Bar loans are made payable directly to you and, because they are not a component of your financial aid package from NIU College of Law, you may choose to borrow from $500 to $15,000.
+Bar loans are made payable directly to you and, because they are not a component of your financial aid package from NIU Law, you may choose to borrow from $500 to $15,000.
 These loans are commercial loans and are based upon your credit worthiness and, as such, the interest rate/fees will vary from lender to lender based upon your credit criteria.
 NIU does not recommend any particular lender; however, the following lenders have been used by other law students: